 When anyone looks at the story of Jamaica there is a tendency to only focus on its history from the date the first European settlers arrived.
 This, to us here at Exceptional Villas, is not only limiting ones scope of knowledge but is also a rather insensitive approach: do we believe that Jamaica really only came into being when it got put on a European explorer’s map?

-So, let’s go way way back to the beginning, long before Jamaica colonization, and look at this wonderful island and the first people who claimed it as their own.
+So, let’s go way way back to the beginning, long before Jamaica colonization, before the villas in Jamaica, and look at this wonderful island and the first people who claimed it as their own.
 Prepare to be surprised at what they have gifted to us today.

 The beginning of History in Jamaica – The Indian History

 The Ostionoid people or “redware people”, due to the red clay pots that have been found in archaeological sites around Alligator Pond in Manchester Parish and Little River in St Ann Parish, seem to have been the first known visitors to Jamaica.
 It is estimated they arrived around 600AD.
 A couple of centuries later the Taino people arrived who were essentially a South American, Arawakan Indian speaking tribe.
 They brought organisation and civilisation to Jamaica and constructed communities, developed agriculture and introduced new food ingredients like maize and yucca to the Jamaican table.

 It is believed they arrived from South America in hand hewn canoes and established centres in Hispaniola, Cuba and other islands on their trajectory across the Caribbean.
 At the height of their powers, there was an estimated population of 60,000 Tainos or Arawaks in Jamaica.